jmauricio1/MJR/Milestones/M4/Group-Project-Inception.md

 	* [U] As a visitor, I want to be able to learn information about the moon.

 * [E]MoonCalc Api
-	*[U] As a visitor, I would like to be able to see how the moon affects different areas at different times.
+	* [U] As a visitor, I would like to be able to see how the moon affects different areas at different times.
+	* [U] As a visitor, I want to know the position of the moon at a certain time of day so that I can go outside and see it at that time.

 * [E] Solar System
 	* Information